markusressel/container-app-conf/README.md

 | `StringConfigEntry`      | Takes the raw string input | `str` |
 | `StringListConfigEntry`  | Parses a comma separated string to a list (in yaml it can also be specified as a yaml list) | `[str]` |

+If none of the existing types suit your needs you can easily create your own by extending the `ConfigEntry` base class.

 ## Default Values